How to sing with open throat technique

 - Neutralise your larynx

-- Support your voice with wide diaphragmatic breathing
+- Support your voice with Appoggio

-So, you’ll see that not ONE of the aspects of “open throat singing” actually involves any sort of ‘opening’ or ‘widening’.
+So, you’ll see that not ONE of the aspects of “open throat singing” actually involves any sort of ‘opening’ or ‘widening’ in a literal sense.
 I believe a better term that covers the essence of what Open Throat Singing once meant, is “Neutral Throat” or “No Throat” singing – basically, articulating and resonating your sound AROUND your throat rather than in your throat.
 I’ve heard it said that “Opera singers have no throat when they sing” – which is actually a better way to describe the feeling and actions of a great singer rather than “Open Throat” – this also goes for contemporary and rock singers like myself, there is absolutely zilch going on in my throat when I’m singing a Soundgarden song or soaring into my high range.

 Why do I keep hearing about the Soft Palate?